Only Electric Sheep Are Cheap

 - In the first year or two after a new species or strain of livestock comes into demand, they can be temporarily hard to come by, as their owners prefer breeding their stock for future profits over selling them now.
 For example, when llamas first began to see use as sheep-guards and environmentally-friendly pack animals in the United States, only gelded males were available for these purposes: breeding animals cost far too much.
 Ditto for exotic pets.

-- Thomas Edison once declared that, "We will make electricity so cheap that only the rich will burn candles".
+- Thomas Edison once declared that, "We will make electricity so cheap that only the rich will burn candles", and he saw that future coming thanks in part to his arch-rival.
 Whilst the latter half of this boast hasn't entirely come true (generic candles are fairly cheap), it is indeed much cheaper to run a light-bulb that produces the same amount of light as an equivalent candle for the same amount of time as that candle can burn for, even if you factor in the cost of the globe itself (as it can probably continue alongside hundreds of successive candles before burning out).

 - Unless you're using batteries.
 Especially the non-rechargeable ones.